 About the supplements & utilities.
 I made these up for my own use.
 I make no claim to expertise with spreadsheets, but I find them useful and perhaps someone else will too.

 Peter Yarensky's abc 2.2 Help File & abc 2.2 Reference Card (both as PDFs).
-The Help File documents both basic abc workings and some advanced techniques that I used in preparing this web site.
+The Help File documents both basic abc workings and some advanced techniques that I used in preparing the web site tunes.
 I hope some people find it useful.
 The Reference Card is a much shorter summary.

 Extract Chords from abc File: v3.1 (iWork Numbers) or v3.0 (Excel).
 Paste in up to 600 lines of abc code and the spreadsheet extracts the chords and formats them for use in a chord book or listing.
 The Numbers version is much nicer to use if you have access.